On the Torrijos Pilgrimagec. 1915

 107.5 x 168 cm

-This painting depicts a scene from the popular Our Lady of the Dew pilgrimage.
+This painting depicts a scene from the popular Torrijos pilgrimage.
+In the foreground.
 In the foreground, along a dirt track a couple on horseback follows a wagon decorated with Spanish flags, sashes and ribbons, in which five girls sit and sing as they move to the sound of the guitar one is playing.
 The young women wear Andalusian silk dresses and shawls of vivid colours and their hair is adorned with carnations.
 Particularly striking is the dynamism in their movements, in contrast with the serenity of the couple on horseback.
 The man is dressed in the typical dark Andalusian suit known as the traje corto, a white shirt and gaiters.
-Glimpsed to the right is the head of another horse as it trots in the same direction towards the shrine at Almonte.
+Glimpsed to the right is the head of another horse as it trots in the same direction towards the Torrijos estate.
 In the background a landscape of marshland contains a few whitewashed buildings.